Heating instead of cooling: This ingenious concept is now revolutionizing data centers – Image: Qarnot

 Hardware independence through OCP

-An open-source software stack
+An open-source-based software stack

-Most of the software used by Qarnot is based on open source technologies.
+Most of the software used by Qarnot is based on open-source technologies.
 Critical components are also developed in-house.
 This increases transparency, security, and independence from proprietary software licenses.

-Strict compliance with European standards
+Strict adherence to European standards

 This comprehensive autonomy protects Qarnot and its customers from external shocks and guarantees long-term price stability and operational resilience.
 It makes Qarnot a strategic partner for all organizations for whom data sovereignty and security of supply are top priorities.